-- Withdrawals, incompletes, and failures are considered attempted but not earned. - Passing credits received for pass/fail courses are considered attempted and earned credits; failing grades in pass/fail courses are considered attempted but not earned. - Repeated courses are included in the calculation of both attempted and earned credits. - Audited courses are not considered credits attempted or earned. - Transfer credits used to meet BCON degree requirements are included in the number of attempted credits.
-Courses accepted for transfer into BCON at the time of admission to the program will be counted as attempted and earned credits.
-General education courses attempted while enrolled at BCON will also be included in the completion rate calculation.
+- Withdrawals, incompletes, and failures are considered attempted but not earned. - Passing credits received for pass/fail courses are considered attempted and earned credits; failing grades in pass/fail courses are considered attempted but not earned. - Repeated courses are included in the calculation of both attempted and earned credits. - Audited courses are not considered credits attempted or earned. - Transfer credits used to meet Bellin College degree requirements are included in the number of attempted credits.
+Courses accepted for transfer into Bellin College at the time of admission to the program will be counted as attempted and earned credits.
+General education courses attempted while enrolled at Bellin College will also be included in the completion rate calculation.

-Cumulative Nursing GPA:
+Cumulative Bellin College GPA:

-The Financial Aid SAP standards for GPA mirror the expectations of BCON Academic Standards.
-Every student's cumulative nursing GPA will be checked at the end of each BCON enrollment term.
+The Financial Aid SAP standards for GPA mirror the expectations of Bellin College Academic Standards.
+Every student's cumulative GPA will be checked at the end of each Bellin College enrollment term.

-• All BSN students will be expected to maintain a minimum cumulative nursing GPA of 2.0 in order to meet satisfactory academic progress standards.
+All undergraduate students will be expected to maintain a minimum cumulative GPA of 2.0 in order to meet satisfactory academic progress standards.

-The following will be considered when evaluating a student's cumulative nursing GPA:
+The following will be considered when evaluating a student's cumulative GPA:

-- Transfer credits are not included in the GPA calculation; only BCON courses are used to determine a student's nursing GPA. - Pass/Fail courses will not affect a student's GPA calculation.
+- Transfer credits are not included in the GPA calculation; only Bellin College courses are used to determine a student's GPA. - Pass/Fail courses will not affect a student's GPA calculation.